 '''

 local LrLogger = import 'LrLogger'

 -- LrLogger is a constructor function, not a table with more functions

-local logger = LrLogger( 'myPlugin')
+local logger = LrLogger('myPlugin')

 -- Calling this function returns an instance of LrLogger, which is assigned to

 -- local variable logger.
 Notice the lowercase naming convention for objects.

-logger:enable( 'print')
+logger:enable('print')

-logger:warn( 'something bad happened')
+logger:warn('something bad happened')

 -- Method calls on the object that was just created.

 '''

 There are some exceptions to this technique.
 You can create some objects using functions in other objects or namespaces, such as LrApplication.activeCatalog().
-Others are created and passed to you by Lightroom.
+Others are created and passed to you by Lightroom Classic.

-The Lightroom SDK defines these classes; for complete details, see the Lightroom SDK API Reference.
+The Lightroom Classic SDK defines these classes; for complete details, see the Lightroom Classic SDK API Reference.

-Class Description Object creation LrCatalog Provides access to a Returned by LrApplication.activeCatalog() Lightroom Catalog.
+Class Description Object creation LrCatalog Provides access to a Returne Lightroom Classic catalog.
+Returned by LrApplication.activeCatalog() Lighti oom classic catalog.
 Most classes provide a pointer back to the catalog that contains an object, such as LrPhoto.catalog.

 Class Description Object creation LrCollection Provides access to a photo collection.
-Returned by: LrCatalog:createCollection() LrCatalog:createSmartCollection() LrCatalog:getActiveSources() LrCatalog:getCollections() LrCatalog:getCollectionByLocalIdentifier() LrCollectionSet:getChildren() LrCollectionSet:getChildCollections LrPhoto:getContainedCollections() LrCollectionSet Provides access to a photo collection set.
+Returned by: pnoto collection.
+LrCatalog:createCollection() LrCatalog:createSmartCollection() LrCatalog:getActiveSources() LrCatalog:getCollections() LrCatalog:getCollectionByLocalIdentifier() LrCollectionSet:getChildren() LrCollectionSet:getChildCollections LrPhoto:getContainedCollections() LrCollectionSet Provides access to a photo collection set.
 Returned by: LrCatalog:createCollectionSet() LrCatalog:getCollectionSets() LrCollectionSet:getChildren() LrCollection:getParent() LrCollectionSet:getParent() LrCollectionSet:getChildCollectionSets() LrColor Encapsulates a color.
 Import constructor: local LrColor = import 'LrColor' LrDevelopPreset Provides access to a develop preset.
 Returned by LrDevelopPresetFolder:getDevelopPresets() LrDevelopPreset Folder Provides access to a develop-preset folder.
 Returned by: LrApplication.developPresetFolders() LrDevelopPreset:getParent() LrExportContext Encapsulates an export context.
 Object is passed to your processRenderedPhotos() function LrExportRendition Encapsulates a single photo rendition operation, generated during an export operation.
 Returned by LrExportSession:renditions() LrExportSession Provides access to the list of photos and renditions generated during an export operation.
 Import constructor: local LrExportSession = import 'LrExportSession' An object is also available as the value of exportContext.exportSession.
 LrFilterContext Provides access to choices the user has made in the Export dialog, and to the list of photos to be exported.
 An LrFilterContext object is passed to your plug-in as a parameter to your service script's postProcessRenderedPhotos function.
 You cannot import the namespace or access the properties and functions in any other way.

-Class Description Object creation LrFolder Provides access to a file-system folder that contains photos.
-Returned by: LrCatalog:getFolders() LrCatalog:getActiveSources() Lrcatalog:getFolderByPath() LrFolder:getParent() LrFtp Both a namespace and a class.
-The object represents an FTP connection.
-Import the namespace: local LrFtp = import 'LrFtp' • Use the factory function, LrFtp.create() LrFunctionContext Both a namespace and a class.
-Use the object to register the cleanup handlers for the called function execution.
-Import the namespace: local LrFunctionContext = import 'LrFunctionContext' • Object is passed to functions called using the namespace calling functions.
-For example: LrFunctionContext.callWithContext( "showCustomDialog", function(contextObject) LrKeyword Encapsulates a keyword.
-Returned by: LrCatalog:createKeyword() LrCatalog:getKeywords() LrKeyword:getChildren() LrKeyword:getParent() LrLogger Provides a mechanism for writing debug output that can be viewed with an external log-viewer application.
-Import constructor: local LrLogger = import 'LrLogger' LrObservableTable Implements an observable properties table.
-Create an observable table by calling LrBinding.makePropertyTable().Some API functions create observable tables for you.
-LrPhoto A single photo or virtual copy in Lightroom's active catalog.
-Returned by many functions of LrCatalog, LrCollection, LrExportSession and so on.
-Many classes provide access to the photo objects that they are associated with, such as LrKeyword:getPhotos().
+Class Description Object creation LrFolder Provides access to a file-system folder that Returned by: contains photos.
+LrCatalog:getFolders() LrCatalog:getActiveSources() Lrcatalog:getFolderByPath() LrFolder:getParent() LrFtp Both a namespace and a class.
+The object Import the namespace: represents an FTP local LrFtp = import 'LrFtp' connection. • Use the factory function, LrFtp.create() LrFunctionContext Both a namespace and a class.
+Use the object to Import the namespace: register the cleanup handlers for the called local LrFunctionContext = import 'LrFunctionContext' function execution.
+Object is passed to functions called using the namespace calling functions.
+For example: LrFunctionContext.callWithContext("showCustomDialog", function(contextObject) body of called function end) LrKeyword Encapsulates a keyword.
+Returned by: LrCatalog:createKeyword() LrCatalog:getKeywords() LrKeyword:getChildren() LrKeyword:getParent() LrLogger Provides a mechanism for writing debug output Import constructor: that can be viewed with an external log-viewer application. local LrLogger = import 'LrLogger' LrObservableTable Implements an observable properties Create an observable table by calling LrBinding.makePropertyTable().Some API table. functions create observable tables for you.
+LrPhoto A single photo or virtual copy in Lightroom Returned by many functions of LrCatalog, LrCollection, LrExportSession and so on.
+Many Classic's active catalog. classes provide access to the photo objects that they are associated with, such as LrKeyword: getPhotos().
 LrPlugin Provides access to the plug-in configuration, including the path and resources.
 Access the object for your plug-in with the global variable PLUGIN.